31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 Rabbits also have very special eyes.
 They will typically appear to have a light red tone in the dark if you catch them on camera or point a light source toward them.
 They can also be orange or even pinker red.

-Again, the red color comes from the light reflected at the back of the eye.
+Again, the red color comes from the light being reflected at the back of the eye.

 They also have a reflective layer behind the eyeballs which reflects the light back at you when you look at it.
 We will explain this feature in great detail toward the bottom of this article.